benjaminirving/coreml-simple-demo/README.md

 [see blog post](http://www.birving.com/blog/2017/09/02/the-move-towards-library-agnostic-machine-learning)

+## Updates:
+- Code updated for Python 3

 ## Requirements

-- Python 2 (unfortunately coremltools only supports Python 2 at the moment)
-- The python environment can be reproduced using the Anaconda/miniconda environment.yml file
+- A python virutal environment can be created from the requirements file.
-- macOS 10.13 beta and Xcode 9-beta
+- macOS 10.13 or above

 ## Data